gquintanaorti/kernel_regression_of_3d_shapes/README.md

   adsnote = {Provided by the SAO/NASA Astrophysics Data System}
 }
 ```
+-->

 ## Details of the code

-We offer two variants of the code to compute the kernel regression:
+We offer two variants of the main code to compute the kernel regression
+of a 3D shape in the shape space:

 * Basic code:
   It is written in the R programming language.
   It requires the `mvtnorm` R package.

 * Accelerated code:
-  It is written in the R programming language and the C programming language.
+  It is written in both the R and the C programming languages.
+  This code uses R code and also some C code to accelerate the most
+  compute-intensive part of the process.
   It requires the `mvtnorm` R package and a high-performance `BLAS`
-  (Basic Linear Algebra Subroutines) library (it is usually included in
+  (Basic Linear Algebra Subroutines) library,
-  the R programming frameworks).
+  which is usually included in the R programming frameworks.

 In both cases, the `scatterplot3d`, `shapes`, and `rgl` R packages can be very
 useful to visualize the obtained shapes.

-Both variants can be found in the `mdl_kernel_regression_in_shape_space.E` file.
+Both variants can be found in the `mdl_kernel_regression_in_shape_space.R` file.

-### Details of the code writtten in the R programming language:
+### Details of the basic code:

+The header of the main method that implements the kernel regression
-The code supplied contains the following main method:
+of the basic code is the following one:

 ```
 # =============================================================================